 Motor Vehicle Regulations

-- No Parking is permitted in the motor pool, service drives, areas marked by a yellow curb, in areas posted by signs (i.e. Bookstore, AVI), sidewalks or lawns, or in front of dumpsters.
+- No Parking in the Following Areas: in service drives or spaces, in any area marked by a yellow or red curb, in areas posted by signs, on sidewalks or lawns, in front of dumpsters.

-- All non-student parking lots have restricted parking from 7:30 a.m. to 5 p.m.
+- All employee parking lots have restricted parking from 7:30 a.m. to 5 p.m.
 Monday through Friday.
-There are some spaces noted with signs that are reserved for 24 hours.
+Some spaces are reserved for 24 hours.

 - All visitor lots have restricted parking from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
-Persons with student and employee stickers may not park in visitor spaces during these times.
+Persons with student or employee permits may not park in visitor spaces during these times.

 The Department of Campus Safety and all parking operations are under the direction of Student Life and supervises the following: